p2eengineering/kalp-studio-documentation/docs/Products/KS-Pay/How-to-manage-Payment-Gateway.md

 <link href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap" rel="stylesheet">
 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# How to manage Payment Gateway?
+# How to manage Payment Gateway on KS Pay

 Managing a payment gateway is essential for any business looking to facilitate secure and efficient online transactions.
 A payment gateway acts as a bridge between customers and merchants, ensuring that sensitive payment information is transmitted securely while authorizing and processing transactions in real-time.